safinsaf/devops/app_python/CI.md

 ## Use Docker Hub access token
 When you are setting up your CI make sure you are using a Docker Hub access token rather than your password, you can create new access tokens from your security page on Docker Hub.

-## Build differen stages for deployment and testing
+## Build different stages for deployment and testing
 The production version of image should not have dependencies required for testing.